 Digoxin is a cardiac glycoside available for PO or IV use.
 Following oral absorption, digoxin reaches a maximal serum concentration 1 to 3 hours after ingestion.
 It is approximately 25% protein bound and has a large volume of distribution (6 to 7 L/kg).
 The drug is primarily eliminated through the kidneys.

 Cardiac glycosides also increase vagal tone via action at the carotid body, thereby reducing conduction through the sinoatrial and atrioventricular nodes.
 In toxic concentrations, cardiac glycosides can increase sympathetic tone.
-Digoxin can reduce plasma renin concentrations.5 In patients with advanced heart failure, digoxin can cause vasoconstriction.
-However, in patients without heart failure, cardiac glycosides can cause vasoconstriction.
-This difference is likely due to increased sensitivity of the carotid baroreceptors in patients with advanced, chronic heart failure.6
+Digoxin can reduce plasma renin concentrations.5 In healthy people (or animals), cardiac glycosides increase vascular tone.
+In patients with moderate to advanced heart failure, digoxin or other cardiac glycosides can decrease vascular resistance.6

 Digoxin has a narrow therapeutic index, and toxicity results from an exaggeration of its pharmacologic activity.
 The timing and clinical presentation of acute versus chronic digoxin toxicity differ significantly (Table 193-1).7 In addition to cardiac manifestations such as syncope and arrhythmia, digoxin toxicity may present with GI distress, dizziness, headache, weakness, malaise, delirium, or confusion.
 Thus, an elderly patient taking digoxin who presents with mental status changes should be evaluated for toxicity.